DmiSergeev/raft/README.md

 # Raft consensus protocol Scala implementation
-This is yet another Raft (https://raft.github.io/raft.pdf) implementation on Scala This work is made in order to get familiar with Scala language and Raft protocol.
-It is intended to be use for educational purposes primarily.
+This is yet another Raft (https://raft.github.io/raft.pdf) implementation on Scala.
+This work is made in order to get familiar with Scala language and Raft protocol.
+It is intended to be used primarily for educational purposes.

 ## Licence